simonpo/workshops/bot-demo/bot-demo.md

-# How to create a basic bot using LUIS through CLI commands
+# How to create a basic bot with LUIS using CLI

 ## Use the BotBuilder Generator